lancekindle/py-bugger/README.md

 py-bugger
 ===

-When people are learning debugging, they typically have to learn it by focusing on whatever bugs come up in their code.
-They don't get to work on specific kinds of errors, and they don't get to progress from simple to more complex bugs.
+When people learn debugging, they typically have to learn it by focusing on whatever bugs come up in their code.
+They don't get to work on specific kinds of errors, and they don't get the chance to progress from simple to more complex bugs.
+This is quite different from how we teach and learn just about any other skill.

 `py-bugger` lets you intentionally introduce specific kinds and numbers of bugs to a working project.
 You can introduce bugs to a project with a single file, or a much larger project.
+This is much different from the typical process of waiting for your next bug to show up, or introducing a bug yourself. `py-bugger` gives people a structured way to learn debugging, just as we approach all other areas of programming.

 Example usage
 ---